Skip to main content

 Prescribed Elective Courses

-9 Credit Hours/ any 3 courses of the following
+Non-thesis option: 12 Credit Hours/ any 4 courses of the following

 Course Code Course Name Credit Hours